trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/quick_start.rst

 .. image:: pics/tut1_10.png
   :width: 10cm

-Now, let's change the maximum number of multigrid levels from 3 to 10 in the xml file, that is, change the calue of the parameter **max levels** from 3 to 10.
+Now, let's change the maximum number of multigrid levels from 3 to 10 in the xml file, that is, change the value of the parameter **max levels** from 3 to 10.
 Do not forget to save the file and rerun the example by choosing option 0 in the driver program.
 The screen output should be the following

 .. warning: